learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 2. Write a method that is responsible for the game loop in Tic Tac Toe
 3. Code the main executable file that will run the game in the CLI

-## The Final Product

-When complete, the game will look something like this when played:

-<iframe width="100%" height="100%" src="https://www.youtube.com/embed/e4TMZ0f6qoI" frameborder="0" allowfullscreen></iframe>

 ### Use Your Previous Tic Tac Toe Code

 If you've been following along with the progression of Tic Tac Toe labs you've